 Another reason to visit San Blas, or Guna Yala, as it's known to the locals, is the chance to meet the indigenous Guna people, who ‘own’ the islands, and learn about their culture and way of life.

 If you’re inspired to visit San Blas and fancy combining the trip with adventure on mainland Panama, our excellent (and fully customisable!)
-Tailor-Made Trip: Thrilling Adventures in Panama Dropdown content is for you.
+Tailor-Made Trip: Thrilling Adventures in Panama is for you.

-Now you're clued up on some of the world's most stunning under-the-radar spots, find out what Rough Guides readers voted their number one destination when we asked: What's the most beautiful country in the world Dropdown content?
+Now you're clued up on some of the world's most stunning under-the-radar spots, find out what Rough Guides readers voted their number one destination when we asked: What's the most beautiful country in the world?

-If you're travelling with kids, you might want to discover the most magical places to visit with children before they grow up Dropdown content.
+If you're travelling with kids, you might want to discover the most magical places to visit with children before they grow up.

 Top image: Choquequirao, Peru © Christian Declercq/Shutterstock